hick97/reason-react-example/README.md

 # reason-react-example

-An introductory approach about ReasonML, ReasonReact &amp; ReScript
+An introductory approach about ReasonML and ReasonReact

 ## What is this?